 How is the battery life on the 1MORE True Wireless ANC?

 We recorded 3 hours, 31 minutes of listening with noise cancelling on high before the batteries were depleted.
-This isn’t great but is unsurprising given all the technology drawing power from these minute ‘buds.
-While it does fall short of 1More’s listed five-hour battery life (ANC on), the fact that we throw earbuds back into the charging cases when inactive means battery life should rarely be an issue, save for cross-country flights.
-Even so, the earphones support fast charging: 15 minutes in the case provides two hours of listening, and said case supplies an extra 2.6 charges before requiring two hours to top back up again.
+While it falls short of the specified five-hour battery life (ANC on), the earbuds are always charging in the case.
+Generally, standalone battery life should be a non-issue, save for cross-country flights.
+The earbuds support fast charging: 15 minutes in the case provides two hours of listening, and said case supplies an extra 2.6 charge cycles before requiring two hours to top back up.